โค๏ธโ€๐ŸฉนIntro to Public Health

 1. Which two strategies both modify environments to promote health, and how do they differ in scope and implementation?

 2. A public health department wants to reduce childhood obesity in a low-income neighborhood.
 Which strategies would address individual behavior, and which would address environmental factors?
-Explain why a combination might be more effective than either alone.
+Why might a combination be more effective than either alone?

 3. Compare and contrast social marketing with health education campaigns.
 What does social marketing borrow from commercial marketing that traditional education campaigns typically lack?

-4. If an FRQ asks you to design an intervention using the socio-ecological model, which strategies would you select for each level (individual, interpersonal, organizational, community, policy)?
+4. If you're asked to design an intervention using the socio-ecological model, which strategies would you select for each level (individual, interpersonal, organizational, community, policy)?